-At the 9 hours of forecast, the precipitation pattern became more asymmetric (Fig. 8c).
-The observed strong precipitation is now mostly located in the southeast half of the vortex, presumably due to the stronger moisture transport from the ocean on the southeast side, and some interaction with the terrain in Zhejiang Province (Saomai made landfall at the border of Zhejiang and Fujian Provinces shown in Fig. 1).
+At 9 hours of forecast, the precipitation pattern became more asymmetric (Figure 8(c)).
+The observed strong precipitation is now mostly located in the southeast half of the vortex, presumably due to the stronger moisture transport from the ocean on the southeast side, and some interaction with the terrain in Zhejiang Province (Saomai made landfall at the border of Zhejiang and Fujian Provinces, shown in Figure 1).
 On the west side of the vortex, there should be entrainment of drier air from the higher latitudes that tends to suppress precipitation.

 The observed reflectivity structure is best captured by ExpGV.
-Both the reflectivity pattern and the position of strong reflectivity in the vortex agree very well with observations (Fig. 8o).
-The reflectivity in CNTL remains rather broad and becomes disorganized (Fig. 8g).
-The reflectivity pattern in ExpVr is closer to observations than CNTL but most of the high reflectivity is found in the eastern half of the vortex rather than on the southeast side.
-It also exhibits two rainbands within the high reflectivity region which are not observed (Fig. 8k).
-The vortex circulations in ExpGV and ExpVr still appear tighter than in CNTL.
+Both the reflectivity pattern and the position of strong reflectivity in the vortex agree very well with observations (Figure 8(s)).
+The reflectivity in CNTL remains rather broad and becomes disorganized (Figure 8(g)).
+The reflectivity patterns in ExpVr and CNTL00 look similar.
+They are closer to observations than CNTL but most of the high reflectivity is found in the eastern half of the vortex rather than on the southeast side.
+ExpVr also exhibits two rainbands within the high-reflectivity region which are not observed (Figure 8(o)).
+The vortex circulations in ExpGV and ExpVr still appear tighter than in CNTL and CNTL00.

-At the 12 hours of forecast, the precipitation is completely over land and the strong echo region remains concentrated in the southeast quadrant as earlier.
-Again, the forecast of ExpGV has the best agreement with observations (Fig. 8p), while that of CNTL has the worst agreement (Fig. 8h).
-The vortex in CNTL is rather broad while its precipitation region is significantly off centered.
+At 12 hours of forecast, the precipitation is completely over land and the strong echo region remains concentrated in the southeast quadrant, as earlier.
+Again, the forecast of ExpGV has the best agreement with observations (Figure 8(t)), while that of CNTL has the worst agreement (Figure 8(h)).
+The vortex in CNTL is rather broad, while its precipitation region is significantly off-centred.

-To better compare the structure and intensity among these experiments, the MSLP and surface wind speed at 0900 UTC 10 August (3-hour forecast time) when the typhoon is near landfall are shown in Fig. 9.
-It is clear that the forecast vortices in ExpGV and ExpVr are much more intense than that in CNTL, and the 948 hPa minimum MSLP in ExpGV is closest to the best track MSLP of 935hPa.
-CNTL only predicted a 988 hPa MSLP with the strongest winds found at about 70 km from the center.
-It is noted that the surface wind speeds from both radar-assimilating experiments exhibit a wavenumber-1 asymmetry, but their locations of peak winds are different.
-The high wind speeds in ExpGV are located in the north-northeast quadrant, while those in ExpVr are mostly in the eastern quadrant.
-In addition, the predicted typhoon center in ExpGV is closer to the best track location (black dot) than those in CNTL and ExpVr.
+To better compare the structure and intensity among these experiments, the sea-level pressure and surface wind speed at 0900 UTC 10 August (3-hour forecast time) when the typhoon is near landfall are shown in Figure 9.
+It is clear that the forecast vortices in ExpGV and ExpVr are much more intense than that in CNTL or CNTL00, and the 948 hPa MSLP in ExpGV is closest to the best track MSLP of 935 hPa.
+CNTL (CNTL00) only predicted a 988 hPa (985 hPa) MSLP, with the strongest winds found at about 70 km from the centre.
+It is noted that the surface wind speeds from both radar-assimilating experiments exhibit a wave number 1 asymmetry, but their locations of peak winds are different.
+The high wind speeds in ExpGV are located in the northnortheast quadrant, while those in ExpVr are mostly in the eastern quadrant.
+In addition, the predicted typhoon centre in ExpGV is closer to the best track location (black dot) than those in other experiments.